 Every few nights or so the Indonesian government shuts off electrical power to the island for a short time to divert it to other larger islands.
 DONT WHIP OUT YOUR HEADLAMP TO LIGHT THE WAY.
 You will end up being swarmed by bugs the size of your fist.
 It’s best to be back near your villa at nightfall because the entire island will be pitch black since it is so far from light pollution.

 Snorkel!!
 This was the highlight of our vacation.
 It costs around 3$ US to rent a full snorkel and fins set from beachside venders.
 The water is clear and you have full access to colorful fish, reefs, and sea turtles if your lucky.
-The best snorkeling we found was hiring a boat here on Gili Meno to take us and 4 others out to the open ocean where we could swim along reefs in search of turtles (which we found 🙂 ) and it only cost us 15$ US for the entire day.
+The best snorkeling we found was hiring a boat here.
+We hired a guy to take us and 4 others out to the open ocean where we could swim along reefs in search of turtles.
+And it only cost us 15$ US for the entire day.

 SCUBA!
 All three of the Gili islands offer PADI Dive certification courses and it happens to be one of the cheapest (and fastest) place in the world to certify.
 You can also do smaller dives here without certifying if you are looking to save money.

-Many of the Islands aside from Bali are Muslim predominately instead of Hindu and Buddhist.
+Many of the Islands (aside from Bali) are Muslim predominately.
+Bali is a combination of Hindu and Buddhist.
 This is a change in culture and expectation for female travelers especially.
 Just do your research, learn the customs, and be respectful.

-I cannot emphasize enough for budget travelers like myself (who often don’t plan ahead) Flores and some of the more rural islands have limited lodging at a reasonable price.
+I cannot emphasize enough for budget travelers like myself (who often don’t plan ahead) Flores and some of the more rural islands have limited lodging.
 BOOK AHEAD.
-They don’t cater to many tourists so a backpacker style room at a low price is difficult to find in any season and the LAST thing you want to spend your day doing is hiking miles on muddy roads in the pouring rain with your entire backpack looking for a decent priced room…
+They don’t cater to many tourists so a low-price room is difficult to find in any season.
+The LAST thing you want to spend your day doing is hiking miles on muddy roads in the pouring rain with your entire backpack looking for a decent priced room.